Alxandr/master-thesis/src/chapter-1/background.md

 be mitigated by making them digital, digital exams provide their own set of challenges and issues.
-Some of these are simply new logistical challenges like the fact that all students are suddenly required to have a laptop available for taking the exam (something that most people do have today, but nontheless it might exclude some people).
-Another issue is that the software used for the exams (Safe Exam Browser) does not currently support linux, meaning that people who do use linux on their computers (which in university students is probably a lot higher than most crowds) might have problems taking the exams.
+Some of these are simply new logistical challenges like the fact that all students are suddenly required to have a laptop available for taking the exam (something that most people do have today, but nonetheless it might exclude some people).
+Another issue is that the software used for the exams (Safe Exam Browser) does not currently support Linux, meaning that people who do use Linux on their computers (which in university students is probably a lot higher than most crowds) might have problems taking the exams.
 Another issue is the fact that the exams can only be held in a room with enough power outlets for all the students.
 Other errors might include: